hebahb/hebahb/README.md

+📈 Data analysis, 📊 data visualization

 ### Hi there 👋

-📈 Data analysis, 📊 data visualization,
 - 🔭 I’m currently a freelancer and working as an independent contractor.
 - 🌱 I’m also learning building shiny apps and dashboards.
 I'm always learning how to become a better data scientist and data storyteller.
 - 💕 I'm a huge R enthusiast and proudly part of the amazing R community.
 As an avid R user, I'm constantly looking for opportunities to contribute and strengthen our community bonds.